 - 4 tbsp extra virgin olive oil

-- 2 medium bulbs of garlic, cloves peeled and smashed
+- 2 medium bulbs of garlic, cloves removed and smashed (peels can stay on)

 - 2 leeks, roughly chopped